Blog

 Should I guess on questions I'm unsure about?

 With +/– scoring, avoid guessing.
 Only select options you're reasonably confident about.
-With rational scoring, make your best attempt—even imperfect matches earn some credit.
+With rationale scoring, make your best attempt—even imperfect matches earn some credit.

 How does partial-credit scoring affect the CAT algorithm?